BSidesPDX/CTF-2018/forensics/300-mic/src/README.md

 # Forensics 300 Creation

-To create the forensics 300 problem, simply execute `sh generate.sh` in the `src` directory.
-A file named `scans.tar.gz` will be assembled, compressed, and placed in the `distFiles` directory.

 The generation script does the following to generate each image, before compressing the directory containing the images:
 1. Create a randomly generated image of paper
 2. Generate the dot matrix with a random serial code (or the flag file)